CLASS ATTENDANCE POLICIES

 Improperly Obtaining Permits

 Anyone found to have intentionally obtained a permit to which they are not entitled, display a forged/fictitious permit, display a permit that has been reported lost or stolen or otherwise attempt to defraud the Le Moyne College Parking System will be referred to the Student Development Office for disciplinary action.
 Fraudulently obtaining a permit or forging a parking permit is a crime.
-Any vehicle parked on campus in violation of the provisions outlined above will be subject to towing at the owner/operators expense.
+Any vehicle parked on campus in violation of the provisions outlined above will be subject to immediate towing at the owner/operators expense.

 The towing of an automobile from campus will be restricted, whenever possible, to repeated violations as described above and for emergency situations such as blocked fire lanes, fire hydrants, roadways, parked in a handicap/accessible space or for preventing snow removal.